Customizing Table of Contents Title in PDF Documents

 You need a copy of the Adobe® Acrobat® along with the AutoBookmark™ plug-in installed on your computer in order to use this tutorial.
 You can download trial versions of both the Adobe® Acrobat® and the AutoBookmark™ plug-in.

-Type a text into the "Title:" box located on the "Style" tab of the "Table Of Contents Settings" dialog.
+Type any combination of regular text and special keywords into the "Title:" box located on the "Style" tab of the "Table Of Contents Settings" dialog.
+There is a set of supported keywords that are used to insert document's metadata properties into the title.
+Keywords are surrounded by curly brackets {...}.

 Type text into Title box